10-Q 1 form10-q.htm

 Noncontrolling Interest

 Noncontrolling interest represents Wistar’s equity ownership in Certainty and is presented as a component of equity.
-The following table sets forth the changes in noncontrolling interest for the three months ended January 31, 2024 (in thousands):
+The following table sets forth the changes in noncontrolling interest for the nine months ended July 31, 2024 (in thousands):

 Balance, October 31, 2023 $(966)